alaflaquiere-sony/saic_depth_completion/README.md

 ```

 ## Evaluation
-We provide scripts for evaluation od the results.
+We provide scripts for the evaluation of the results.

 First, you need to modify the dataset on which the validation is performed by changing the `test_dataset` in the file `test_net.py`.
 Don't forget to also modify the pre-processing to adapt to the test dataset in `saic_depth_completion/config/dm_lrn.py`.

-Following instructions performs evaluation:
+Following instructions perform the evaluation:

 ```.bash
 python test_net.py --default_cfg='DM-LRN' --config_file='../configs/DM-LRN_efficientnet-b3_jenifer.yaml' --weights=<path to the weights> --save_dir=<path to existing folder> --dataset=<path the dataset> --split=<path to the split folder>